Adoptions With Love Blog

 Pregnancy is an overwhelming, life-changing experience.
 It can also be costly.
 You may need to take extra time out of work, buy maternity clothes, and change your diet.
 When a pregnant person chooses adoption in Ohio, she is eligible for assistance for certain expenses.

-While certain services and expenses may be covered by an adoption agency, it is not okay for expectant/birth mothers to receive cash or checks for their adoption.
-Any type of payment, such as money, gifts or favors, in exchange for placing a child for adoption is illegal in Ohio.
+While services and expenses may be covered by an adoption agency, expectant/birth mothers should not receive cash or checks for their adoption.
+Any type of payment, such as money, gifts, or favors, in exchange for placing a child for adoption is illegal in Ohio.

 The compensated services, however, can make a world of difference.
 They can help alleviate the financial burden that an unplanned pregnancy can bring.